"Tamer but Untrustworthy"

 This animated adventure contains a predominantly pagan worldview, mixing magical powers with many moral and some redemptive elements.
 It is difficult to view this movie, however, without taking the rest of the Pokemon package (the role-playing, etc.) with it.
 The moral messages exhibit teamwork and sacrifice for others, with a group of characters, usually known as Ash’s nemesis, joining in to help Ash and his friends for the greater good.
 The children at this screening were very excited about the movie.
 Although the story takes on a more subtle tone with less violence than the first Pokemon movie, parents should beware of its pagan themes and occult elements.

+POKEMON THE MOVIE 2000, the latest Pokemon cartoon feature, a villain named Lawrence is trying to collect three powerful Pokemon birds known as the “Titans” of ice, fire and lightning, in order to capture the legendary Lugia.
+Lugia, rumored to lurk beneath the sea, allegedly can only be summoned when the birds of fire, ice and lightning are disturbed.
+Hero Ash and his friends journey to Shamouti Island for an annual festival where Ash is cast as “the Chosen One.”
+No sooner do Ash and his friends participate in the festivities when they and their Pokemon get entangled in the legend and must save the world from destruction.
 This animated adventure contains a pagan worldview, mixing magical powers with many moral elements.
 It is difficult to view this movie without taking the rest of the package (the role-playing, etc.) with it.
 The moral and redemptive messages exhibit teamwork and sacrifice for others, with a group of characters, usually known as Ash’s nemesis, helping Ash for the greater good.
 Although the story takes on a more subtle tone with less violence than the first Pokemon movie, parents still should beware of its pagan and occult elements